Everything You Need to Know About Sarasota County

 The cost of living in Sarasota County is slightly higher than the U.S. average.
 The biggest factor in cost of living is the housing, which has a higher value than average.
 It’s important to note that land in Sarasota County is still quite reasonably priced, and in some subdivisions is still under-valued - so don’t be discouraged!
 The county cares about its residents, and spends time creating plans and goals around a variety of topics such as sustainability, green transportation, and neighborhood planning.

 Transparency is of high importance in this county.
 Partly accomplished by their Performance Dashboard, which allows residents to click through and evaluate county progress in different areas.
-From the dashboard we see that in 2017, Sarasota County had a very strong sea turtle season with over 7,000 nests for the year.
+For example, from the dashboard we see that in 2017, Sarasota County had a very strong sea turtle season with over 7,000 nests for the year.
 We can also see that 7 new bus shelters were added, and there was a 6% increase in the number of homes permitted compared to last year (2017).

 Sarasota County is committed to demonstrating respect, accountability, integrity, quality, teamwork, and trust.
 And to keep these values as a priority while continuously working towards their mission: